NuSynth/GlideCLI/README.md

 No more.
-We are dealing with a system of stupid, oppression, and it needs to be crushed.
+We are dealing with a system of stupid, and oppression.
+It needs to be crushed.
 This is the start of that effort.
 In order for this to be successful, this software must grow to offer the HIGHEST POSSIBLE QUALITY of education that will be known to have ever existed, and it can not cost a single penny!
 I want to watch the "education system" fall to pieces, I want to see all of these people involved in one of the most massive scale scam operations known to